Kuratoro/haskell.zettel.page/index.md

 ## Overview zettels

 **NOTE**: Haskell Zettelkasten was launched in late March, 2020, thus it is relatively new.
-The overview portals below do not necessarily represent all zettels; go to the [z-index](/z-index.html) to access a complete list of available zettels, including those not in the primary cluster.
+The overview portals below do not necessarily represent all zettels; go to the [z-index](/z-index.html) (or peruse the list below) to access all available zettels, including those not in the primary cluster.

 * <2012503>
 * <2013602>